Arab Spring exiles look back 10 years after Egypt uprising

 El-Sissi maintains Egypt is holding back Islamic extremism so it doesn’t descend into chaos like its neighbors.

-“Sissi wants to abrogate the rights of the opposition and prevent any critical voice from being uttered,” said Khaled Fahmy, an Egyptian professor of modern Middle Eastern History at Cambridge University.
+“Sissi wants not only to abrogate the rights of the opposition and to prevent any critical voice from being uttered, Sissi doesn’t actually believe, not only in the opposition, but he doesn’t believe in politics,” said Khaled Fahmy, an Egyptian professor of modern Middle Eastern History at Cambridge University

 Fahmy believes this is the worst period in Egypt’s modern history for personal rights.